 Best Gas-Powered Hedge Trimmer

-To help you make your final decision, we’ve highlighted some of the most important factors to consider when shopping for your ideal trimmer:
+To help you make a decision, we have highlighted some of the most important factors to consider when shopping for your ideal hedge trimmer:

-All hedge trimmers are heavy, but some less than others.
+All hedge trimmers are heavy, but some are lighter than others.
 If you have numerous tall hedges in your garden you need to take weight into consideration before making a final choice on your preferred model.

 The type of blade you choose will depend on the type of landscaping you do.
 Here is a breakdown of the five most common blade types and their features: